- Microsoft constantly releases updates for the Windows 10 OS across all major versions.

 - You’ll get a message asking you to schedule a system scan at next restart.
 Enter Y and press Enter to confirm.

+However, you can try to fix the issue with file corruption simply by performing a chkdsk scan.
 Now chkdsk scan will start once you restart your PC.
 When the scan is finished, check if the problem is still there.

-Solution 8 – Perform clean install of Windows 10
+8. Perform clean install of Windows 10

 - Open the Start Menu, click the Power button, press and hold the Shift key and choose Restart.